 Hormonal Fluctuation(reacting to strong lights, noises and odours)

 The more you know about your migraines, the easier it will be to talk to your doctor.
 Use the Migraine Diary to track your experiences and help identify potential triggers.

 There’s no cure for migraines, but there are treatments and techniques that can help make migraines more manageable.

 There are two kinds of medications: preventative and acute.

 1. Preventative Migraine Medications

 The goal of preventative therapies is to reduce the frequency and severity of migraine attacks.
-There are four medications currently available in Canada specifically for the prevention of migraine attacks:
+There are five medications currently available in Canada specifically for the prevention of migraine attacks:

 - Topamax* (topiramate)

 Your doctor will determine if you are a suitable candidate for any of these medications.

 2. Acute Migraine Treatments